 I am concerned that I may be asked to undertake duties outside of my expertise.

-Before working in an unfamiliar environment, it would be best for locum GPs to go through a process of induction, even if by electronic means, as well as undertaking any training or reading necessary to fulfil that role.
+Before working in an unfamiliar environment, it would be best for GP locums to go through a process of induction, even if by electronic means, as well as undertaking any training or reading necessary to fulfil that role.

-If, as a locum GP, you are asked to perform a duty that you would not normally undertake, regardless of the circumstances, you need to assess whether you have the skills and competency to proceed.
+If, as a GP locum, you are asked to perform a duty that you would not normally undertake, regardless of the circumstances, you need to assess whether you have the skills and competency to proceed.

 This will include considering what is in the best interests of the patient.
 If you don’t feel that it is safe to proceed and that to do so would place the patient at greater risk of harm than not undertaking the duty that has been requested, then you should advise whoever has asked you to do so and explain your concerns.
 It would be wise to record the details of this deliberation in case it becomes necessary to explain the reasoning behind the decision to act or not to act.